rezaulhreza/RezaulHReza/README.md

 - Strong background in various SQL databases such as MySQL, PostgreSQL, SQL Server, and Microsoft SQL.
 - Proficient in PHP, Laravel, Livewire, Vue.js, Alpine.js, and CSS frameworks such as Tailwind and Bootstrap.
 - Experience with DevOps and digital ocean.
-- Familiar with the Java ecosystem such as Spring.
+- Familiar with the Java ecosystem such as Spring, including Spring Boot, Spring MVC, and Hibernate.
 ## GitHub Stats

 ![rezaulhreza's GitHub stats](https://github-readme-stats.vercel.app/api?username=rezaulhreza&show_icons=true&theme=radical)